ronihogri/financial-doc-reader/steps/step3_extract_by_concept/README.md

 - This project demonstrates the power of combining LLM-based and algorithmic approaches to perform reliable automated data extraction.
 - Affordable access to LLM (and other) APIs democratizes automated data extraction.
 The **total cost** of API usage for the full pipeline ([from obtaining the documents to value extraction](https://github.com/ronihogri/financial-doc-reader/blob/main/README.md)) was **less than $0.005 per document**, enabling even small teams to process thousands of documents with minimal investment.
-- The ability to extract structured data from previously inaccessible sources can significantly enhance any enterprise's ability to integrate hard-to-access data into operational decisions.
+- AI-assisted automated extraction makes it feasible to utilize data sources that were previously too expensive or time-consuming to leverage, enabling better-informed operational decisions.